What Laws Govern Family Law and Divorce

 - Documents that establish the residency requirements in your state, such as your driver’s license, electric bill, lease agreement, etc.

-You may be required to mail in your documents, so double-check the mailing address and contact the clerk’s office with any questions.
+You may be required to mail in your divorce papers, so double-check the mailing address and contact the clerk’s office with any questions.
 Also, be sure to make two copies of all the forms and get a certified check for the court fees.
 If you cannot afford to pay the filing and other fees to the court, you will likely be able to get and file a Fee Waiver form.
 If a court finds that you indeed cannot make such payments, it will grant you a relief.